sizebe01/finalproject/README.md

 # finalproject

-This is the link to Me and Clair's final CS330 project.
+This is the link to Me and Claire's final CS330 project.